 - Enrollment Agreement filled and signed.

-- Diplomas of previous studies.
+- Doctorate Degree in a related field of study.

 - A certificate of completion of a course previously taken in the language of your choice is a requirement to prove your fluency in your preference language.

 - Official Transcripts of previous studies.

 - Copy of official identification.

 - Debit Authorization (if desired).

 - A passport type photo.

-- Pastoral Ordination if it were the case.
+- Pastoral Ordination, if applicable.

-- Doctor degree in a related discipline.

 - Curriculum vitae.

 - Statement of the field of study and objectives to be achieved in the chosen field of research.

 - No transfer credits.